okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 * Documents the required configuration steps for the customer admin
 * Submits the integration and corresponding documentation for the Okta OIN team to verify and review

 After approval, Acme’s app is published on the OIN.
-With a pre-built Acme-Okta integration, Acme avoids additional support staff required for each individual customer integration.
+With a pre-built Acme-Okta integration, Acme avoids extra support staff required for each individual customer integration.

 ### Example of an identity admin journey with Okta